Gullies on Mars: How changing tilt affects the climate

 It is estimated that a few million years ago, the tilt of the axis of Mars was 45 degrees instead of its present 25 degrees.
 Its tilt, also called obliquity, varies greatly because its two tiny moons cannot stabilize it, like our relatively large moon does to the Earth.
 During such periods of high tilt, the summer rays of the sun strike the mid-latitude crater surfaces straight on, thus the surface remains dry.

 Note that at high tilt, the ice caps at the poles disappear, the atmosphere thickness, and the moisture in the atmosphere goes up.
 These conditions cause snow and frost to appear on the surface.
 However, any snow that falls at night and during the cooler parts of the day disappears when the day warms.

 Things are quite different as fall approaches, for the pole-facing slopes remain in the shade all day.
 Shade causes snow to accumulate through the fall and winter seasons.

 In the spring at certain point, the ground will be warm enough and the air pressure high enough for liquid water to form at certain times of the day.

 There may be sufficient water to produce gullies by erosion.
 Or, the water may soak into the ground, and later move down as a debris flow.
 Gullies on Earth formed by this process resemble Martian gullies.

 The great changes in the tilt of Mars explain both the strong relationship of gullies to certain latitude bands and the fact that the vast majority of gullies exist on shady, pole-facing slopes.
 Models support the idea that pressure/temperature changes during high obliquity times are enough to allow liquid water to be stable in places where gullies are common.

 Research published in January 2015 suggests that these seasonal changes could have happened within the last two million years (between 400,000 and two million years ago) creating conditions suitable for formation of the gullies through ice melt.

+Today, we have noticed small changes in gullies even though it is not possible for liquid water to exist.
+However, in the past perhaps water was involved.
+Indeed, a large team of researchers published a paper in Science that showed that water would have existed where the gullies formed when the tilt of Mars went to 35 degrees.
+It has done that many times; the last time just 630,000 years ago.